 Michael Hampton and Sohrab Habibion are Brooklyn-based composers and musicians with a stylistically varied body of work that has been used in film, television, video games and museum installations, as well as on stage.
-Last year they scored the award-winning documentary “W.S.
+They scored the award-winning documentary “W.S.
 Merwin: To Plant a Tree,” a one-hour program for PBS about former United States Poet Laureate, W.S.
 Merwin.
-And recently they’ve completed tracks for the Rockefeller Foundation’s 100 Resilient Cities initiative and game development studio Toca Boca, as well as the forthcoming documentary Boy Howdy: The Story of Creem Magazine.
+Recently they’ve completed tracks for Saatchi & Saatchi, Red Bull, and game development studio Toca Boca, as well as the forthcoming documentary Boy Howdy: The Story of Creem Magazine.

 After cutting his teeth in high school punk bands, Sohrab started singing and playing guitar in Edsel, a D.C. indie rock outfit that released 4 critically-acclaimed albums and numerous singles.
 He moved to New York in 1997, acquired a handful of computer and studio skills, and focused on various audio projects between graphic design gigs.
 Sohrab has written, recorded, edited and mixed music, sound effects and dialog for cartoons, games, websites and other assorted interactive media.
 He’s collaborated with ESL Music recording artists Thunderball on a track for the popular BBC America show “Coupling,” has worked with the highly-regarded French chanson and rock singer Alain Bashung, Brazilian-American No Wave icon Arto Lindsay, the NYC-based post-punk band Girls Against Boys, SoHo design company Funny Garbage and even with Blondie frontwoman Debbie Harry on a score for experimental New York choreographer, dancer and director Richard Move‘s collaboration with Mikhail Baryshnikov‘s White Oak Dance Project.
-After 3 LPs for Sub Pop Records with his group The Obits, Sohrab currently plays guitar and sings in SAVAK, who have released three records to date on Comedy Minus One and Ernest Jenning Record Co.
+After three LPs for Sub Pop Records with his group The Obits, Sohrab currently plays guitar and sings in SAVAK, who have released three records to date on Comedy Minus One and Ernest Jenning Record Co.